 The Ideal Budget for a Single Guy (Age 24)

-by A Blinkin on August 20, 2012
+Budgeting · August 20, 2012

 The transition from college student to young professional can be one of the most fun times in your life, but it can also be a time of stress.
 The increasing inflow can be extremely exciting, but only if it exceeds the increasing outflow.
-The bills that mom and dad used to cover (without your knowing) are now directed to your mailbox.
+The bills that mom and dad used to cover (without your knowledge) are now directed to your mailbox.

 You can either: